MartijnJonkers/YiiAdvancedSetup/README.md

         This extension collects all untranslated messages in the page and then you can add a button to translate, translate automatically using google translate, check for missing translations, edit translations and more.
 - Ei18n:
         Ei18n is a translation module to allow Yii'ers to easily manage missing translations on application pages.
 It is heavily inspired by yii.translate developed by Gustavo Salomé Silva gusnips.(replaces translate module)
+- yii-user (with web-user-behaviour):
+    Yii PHP Framework extension for registration and management users accounts.

 Added extensions:
 - EMenu: This extension class extends CMenu